 ....

-Rabbi Joseph Karo, author of the Shulchan Aruch, takes the discourse around touching a Nidda to an unprecedented level in his commentary known as Beit Yosef.
-He notes that since Maimonides classified sexual touch as a negative commandment abutting the sexual prohibitions, it can be defined as an accessory to arayot, laws of sexual prohibition, which are binding even when there is danger to life.
-Sexually touching a forbidden relation — including his Nidda wife — might very well be the kind of transgression that demands forfeiting one’s life rather than transgressing, suggests Rabbi Karo in Beit Yosef.
-This severity in approach will continue to permeate the halakhic discussion around touch between a husband and his Nidda wife, even though the premise that touching a Nidda is so severely prohibited to require giving up one’s life is largely rejected.,
+Rabbi Joseph Karo, author of the Shulhan Arukh, takes the discussion regarding touching a niddah to an unprecedented level in his commentary to the Tur, the Beit Yosef.
+He notes that Maimonides classified sexual touch as a negative commandment defined as an accessory to arayot, laws of sexual prohibition, which are binding even when there is danger to life.
+Sexually touching a forbidden relation — including a man’s niddah wife — might very well be the kind of transgression that demands forfeiting one’s life rather than transgressing, suggests Rabbi Karo in the Beit Yosef.
+This stringency in approach will continue to permeate the halakhic discussion around touch between a husband and his niddah wife, even though the premise that the prohibition against touching a niddah is so severe as to require giving up one’s life is largely rejected.,

-For instance, there are notable rabbinic authorities like Noda Beyehuda, Pnei Yehoshua, Avnei Ezer and Rav Yehuda Herzl Henkin who rule that even full sexual relations with a Nidda, although resulting in the severe punishment of karet, is not to be seen as falling into the grim category of arayot/sexual prohibitions.
-One of the reasons given for this distinction, between the Nidda and other sexual prohibitions like incest and adultery, is that the child born to a Nidda is not categorized as mamzer, the eternal and terrifying stigma given to a child born out of halakhic adultery and incest.
+There are notable rabbinic authorities like Noda b’Yehudah, Pnei Yehoshua, Avnei Ezer and Rav Yehuda Herzl Henkin who rule that even full sexual relations with a niddah, although resulting in the severe punishment of karet, is not to be seen as falling into the grim category of arayot/sexual prohibitions.
+One of the reasons given for this distinction, between the niddah and other sexual prohibitions like incest and adultery, is that the child born to a niddah is not categorized as mamzer, the eternal and terrifying stigma given to a child born out of halakhic adultery and incest.
 Thus, it cannot result in a prohibition for which one lays down one’s life.
-While this alleviates some of the severity in transgressively having sexual relations with a Nidda (no mamzerut, no laying down one’s life), it nonetheless, remains conceptually in the highest category of prohibition.
-There is consistent ongoing reluctance to permit any form of touch, regardless of the category of law it falls into.
-Nowhere will this be more apparent than when dealing with questions of illness while a woman is Nidda.
+While this alleviates some of the severity of transgressive sexual relations with a niddah (no mamzerut, no laying down one’s life), the prohibition to engage in sexual relations with a niddah remains a transgression for which one is liable to receive karet.
+There is consistent, ongoing reluctance to permit any form of touch, regardless of the category of law it falls into.
+Nowhere is this more apparent than when dealing with questions of illness while a woman is niddah.

 What Happens if Her Husband is Ill and There is No One to Care for Him?